 Perhaps you’ve been puzzled by the way your partner has changed.
-Maybe you thought what he / she was having a bit of a rough time, or perhaps you suspected an affair.
+Maybe you thought that he / she was just having a bit of a rough time, or perhaps you suspected an affair.

 After a couple of weeks you should begin to see some light again.
 Very slowly the periods that you feel a little better will become more frequent and last longer.